YashasVM/YashasVM/README.md

 - 🤖 Experimenting with LLMs & generative models
 - 🐍 Python enthusiast
 - 🔧 Fixing old or broken computer parts
+- 🛠️ Building alternative to things which I feel are shit or unusable
 - 🛡️ Security - Running my own SIEM (Wazuh)

 ---